ken-steckler/Hashmap-Implementation/README.md

-#Hashmap Implementation in Python - README
+# Hashmap Implementation in Python - README 🔢

 ## Table of Contents
 1. [Overview](#Overview)